 The Bodhisatta was once an ascetic who lived alone in the Himalayas.
-One time he went down to a city to get salt and vinegar and he slept in the royal park.
-The next morning the king saw the Bodhisatta out collecting alms and, impressed by his demeanor, invited him into the palace for a big meal.
+One time he went down to a city to get salt and vinegar, and he slept in the royal park.
+The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his demeanor, invited him into the palace for a big meal.
 After they talked, the king told the Bodhisatta he could stay in the park as long as he liked and all his needs would be met.

 In the Lifetime of the Buddha

-Some of the Buddha’s disciples were in need of new quarters and they were so demanding and persistent they greatly annoyed the people of the town.
-Whenever they saw disciples approaching they would go away.
-Because of this, Maha Kassapa, one of the Buddha’s top disciples, was unable to get alms when he visited the town.
-At mealtime other disciples explained to him why this had happened and he went to discuss the matter with the Buddha.
+Some of the Buddha’s disciples needed new quarters, and they were so demanding and persistent that they greatly annoyed the townspeople.
+Whenever they saw disciples approaching, people would go away.
+Because of this, Maha Kassapa, one of the Buddha’s top disciples, could not get alms when he visited the town.
+At mealtime, other disciples explained to him why this had happened, and he went to discuss the matter with the Buddha.

 The Buddha called an assembly and criticized these thoughtless disciples.
 He told them this story as an example of how in the past he had not asked for anything from a generous and willing king, even though many others did.

 The king was an earlier birth of Ananda, another of the Buddha’s top disciples.